jmbreda/Sanity/README.md

 # Sanity

-Sanity : Filtering of Poison noise on a single-cell RNA-seq UMI count matrix
+Sampling Noise based Inference of Transcription ActivitY : Filtering of Poison noise on a single-cell RNA-seq UMI count matrix

 Sanity infers the log expression levels x_gc of gene g in cell c by filtering out the Poisson noise on the UMI count matrix n_gc of gene g in cell c.